Parallel Point-to-Point Shortest Paths and Batch Queries: Proof for

 \section{Proof for \cref{thm:bdastar-correctness}}

-We present the proof for \cref{thm:bdastar-correctness}, which states that our \bdastar{} algorithm can correctly compute the shortest distance between the source $s$ and target $t$. \begin{proof} We define a modified edge weight function $w'(u,v)=w(u,v)-h(u)+h(v)$, and let $G'=(V,E,w')$ be the induced graph.
-By~\cref{fact:consistency}, since $h(\cdot)$ is consistent, $w'$ is nonnegative.
-Furthermore, the weight of any forward edge in $G'$ equals to the weight of its mirrored backward edge.
-In the following, we use $d'(u,v)$ to denote the true distance between $u$ and $v$ on $G'$ and use $\delta'(v)$ to denote the tentative distance on $G'$.
+We present the proof for \cref{thm:bdastar-correctness}, which states that our \bdastar{} algorithm can correctly compute the shortest distance between the source $s$ and target $t$. \begin{proof} Recall that $\delta[v]$ is the tentative distance and finally converges to the true distance $d(v)$, so we have $\delta[v]\geq d(v)$.
+Assume the true distance between $s$ and $t$ is $\mu'=d(s,t)$.
+Note that when $\mu$ has reached $\mu'$ (i.e., $\mu=\mu'$) in the algorithm, then the shortest distance $d(s,t)$ has been computed.